 Novel research is now more focused on treating niche indications in homogeneous smaller patient groups.
-In the area of orphan diseases (defined by the USFDA to include rare diseases affecting fewer than 200,000 people)10 three first-in-class drugs entered the market in 2018 with the potential to achieve sales of over USD 1bn by 2022.
+In the area of orphan diseases (defined by the USFDA to include rare diseases affecting fewer than 200,000 people) three first-in-class drugs entered the market in 2018 with the potential to achieve sales of over USD 1bn by 2022.
 Roche/Chugai launched Hemlibra (emicizumab) for the treatment of hemophilia A with factor VIII inhibitors.
 For treatment of hereditary angioedema, Shire entered the market with lanadelumab.
 Alnylam and Genzyme also launched patisiran for treatment of hereditary transthyretin amyloidosis.
 Each of these orphan drugs is set to become the new standard of care in its respective disease area.
 Similar trends continued in 2019, when companies invested more in rare diseases, unmet needs and conditions with current treatments hampered by safety, efficacy, convenience or other issues.

 Most of the targeted diseases were characterized by genetic disorder and/or excessive immune response (including autoimmunity).
 AveXis/Novartis's Zolgensma (onasemnogene abeparvovec) is an injectable gene therapy that uses a viral vector to introduce DNA for a functional SMN protein into a patient's cells; it is expected to generate sales of USD 2.09bn by 2023.
 Another niche indication is Paroxysmal nocturnal hemoglobinuria (PNH), which is a rare, potentially fatal blood disorder.
 Alexion's Ultomiris (ravulizumab) is a next-generation follow-up to its blockbuster PNH drug Soliris (eculizumab), which leveraged ultra-orphan drug pricing to achieve blockbuster sales of USD 3.14bn in 2017, and USD 3.78bn forecast for 2023.
-Bluebird bio's LentiGlobin (betibeglogene darolentivec) corrects the defect causing beta thalassemia, a blood disorder that causes life-threatening anemia, and is expected to generate USD 1.12bn.7
+Bluebird bio's LentiGlobin (betibeglogene darolentivec) corrects the defect causing beta thalassemia, a blood disorder that causes life-threatening anemia, and is expected to generate USD 1.12bn.

 In addition to niche indications, biologics are of utmost importance for targeting widespread diseases with an increasingly higher incidence rate and profound implications.
 One such indication is cancer.
 Small molecule therapeutics are used for treatment but produce debilitating side effects because small molecules affect normal healthy cells along with target tumor cells.
 This limits tolerability and becomes a major concern for patients and physicians.
 In response, 171 biologics/biosimilars have been launched globally versus 151 small molecule therapeutics for treatment of different types of cancers.
-Examples of blockbuster biologics (reported sale > USD 1bn) for treatment of cancer are summarized in the following graph with current sales and sales forecast for 2024.7
+Examples of blockbuster biologics (reported sale > USD 1bn) for treatment of cancer are summarized in the following graph with current sales and sales forecast for 2024.

-25000 20000 15000 10000 5000 Octrodide actate llong ating torning a control paditakel albumin bound nanopartiren in TOCHELICATION TO THE TOP OF THE T Demarditura octelitumab pertutumab nivolumab piinunab etanercept recombinant interferon betain ■ Total Reported Sales 2018 (USD M) ■ Total Forecast Sales 2024 (USD M)
+25000 20000 15000 10000 5000 Octrovide a cetate llong a tractumator tractum a tractum paditakel albumin bound nanopatricking interferon betaria TOCHELLE OF THE TANK OF ST. Demtrolitumab ocrelizumab nivolumab iplimumab recombinant interferon beta. pertutumab etanercept ■ Total Reported Sales 2018 (USD M) ■ Total Forecast Sales 2024 (USD M)